Praneeth-19/MultiAgent_Medi-Bot/README.md

 3. **Prepare vectorstore (FAISS)**

-Make sure you have a prebuilt FAISS index (medical_knowledge_index) based on your corpus of medical articles or open-source datasets like PubMed summaries or WHO guidelines.
+  Could you ensure you have a prebuilt FAISS index (medical_knowledge_index) based on your corpus of medical articles or open-source datasets like PubMed summaries or WHO guidelines?

 4. **Run the chatbot**